 A continuity plan helps small business owners quickly resume operations after a hurricane.
 This plan should include strategies and procedures specifically designed to address the threat a hurricane poses.

 By including these steps in a business continuity plan, a company can be better prepared to face a hurricane.
-Although in most cases, there is significant advance warning, storms can often change direction unexpectedly.
+This will minimize potential damages, ensuring a quick return to normal operations.

 There are plenty of lists that include first-aid kits, flashlights, and batteries as essentials.
-As a business, these items will be helpful, but you’ll need more to push your business through the aftermath of a hurricane.
+As a business, these items will be helpful, but you’ll need more to push through the aftermath of a hurricane.

 Examples of emergency supplies for a business include:

-These items should be part of a business’s emergency supply kit, ensuring the ability to respond to the challenges posed by a hurricane.
 To store and maintain these supplies, consider partnering with an emergency logistics provider.

 If your business is one that must stay in operation during a storm, perhaps providing a critical service, also consider things such as portable cots and emergency food supplies.
 These can be used by individuals staying to run operations.